George Mathan: Early life and education

-George was born on 25 September 1819 in the village of Kidangannoor, Kerala as the son of Chengannur Puthencavu Kizhakkethalackal Mathan Tharakan and Puthencavu Puthenveettil Annamma.
+George was born on 25 September 1819 into the Puliyelil family in the village of Kidangannoor, Kerala as the son of Chengannur Puthencavu Kizhakkethalackal Mathan Tharakan and Puthencavu Puthenveettil Annamma.
 His great-grandfather Cherian and his grandfather Chummar had received special privileges (Tharakan title) from the Travancore king, as they were a wealthy family who supported the royalty in times of need.

 From childhood, he had shown great aptitude for learning.
 Since George's father, Mathan had died at a very early age, his uncle Rev. Kurian Kathanar took charge of his education.

 Inspired by Kurian Kathanar, he became a deacon and Kathanar of the undivided Malankara Syrian Church.

 Later, he received an offer from the C.M.S Anglican missionaries to pursue university education at the newly opened Madras University at Madras.

 He accepted the offer and after graduating from Madras University, he became an Anglican priest.

 He was the first ordained native priest of the Anglican church in South India.